 Some see Recent remarks by Charles Schumer regarding Trump’s “really dumb” public feud with the intelligence community as the go-ahead for the agencies to do whatever they think is necessary to stop Trump from carrying out his plan to corporatize intelligence.
 Perhaps even more disturbing is their assertion that the recent leaks are proof that the intelligence community has gotten the message.
 Noted insurgency expert John Robb and Mises scholar William L. Anderson have both written about the precarious and even dangerous situation that is brewing between President Trump and the intelligence community.

-While it remains to be seen if Zuckerberg is planning a run for office or expects to be given an appointment in the administration, the ripple effects of his simultaneous control of Facebook and access to government information could prove to be problematic in more ways than one.We value your comments!
-Please weigh in on our comment section below.
+While it remains to be seen if Zuckerberg is planning a run for office or expects to be given an appointment in the administration, the ripple effects of his simultaneous control of Facebook and access to government information could prove to be problematic in more ways than one.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com